REVelazquez/Lobbylair-backend/README.md

 # Lobbylair

-This is a repository about the final proyect of the academy soyHenry
+This is a repository about the back end of the  final proyect  from the academy soyHenry